Find schools that offer these popular programs

 Medical and Clinical Laboratory Technologist and Technician

 The technologists normally have bachelor's degrees, while the technicians have earned 2-year degrees or certificates; licensing is required in some states.
 They both perform tests on body fluids and tissue samples, with the technologists being responsible for the more complicated procedures and tests.
-During the 2014-2024 decade, employment growth projected by the BLS was above average, at 14%, for technologists and much faster than the average, at 18%, for technicians.
-In 2015, the BLS reported annual median salaries of $60,520 for technologists and $38,970 for technicians.
+During the 2016-2026 decade, employment growth projected by the BLS was above average, at 12%, for technologists and faster than the average, at 14%, for technicians.
+In 2017, the BLS reported an annual median salary of $51,770 for technologists and technicians.